 What images do you visualize when you hear the word desert?

 Arid landscape?
 Sand dunes?
-Cloudless skies with the scorching sun?
+Cloudless sky with scorching sun?

 Far from the images of luscious vineyards, juicy grapes and even less so, flamboyant red and white wines.

-With the help of other Nevada grape growers determined to grow grapes in the desert, these pioneers are now producing Nevada grown wines that will surprise you.
+With the help of Nevada grape growers, these pioneers are now producing Nevada grown wines that will surprise you.

-Join us on a fascinating journey to the wineries near Las Vegas and the people behind the wines from the desert.
+Join us on a fascinating journey to wine tasting in Las Vegas and meeting the people behind Las Vegas wineries.

 Table of contents